Chart Color Schemes

 AreaSearch analysis indicates Dulwich Hill - Lewisham maintains employment conditions that align with national benchmarks

-Employment growth over the past year was estimated at 3.8%.
-There are 12,221 residents employed, with an unemployment rate of 5.6%, which is 1.4 percentage points higher than Greater Sydney's rate of 4.2%.
-Workforce participation is high at 68.8% compared to Greater Sydney's 60.0%.
-The leading employment industries among residents are professional & technical, health care & social assistance, and education & training.
+As of that date, 12,221 residents were employed, with an unemployment rate of 5.6%, which is 1.4 percentage points higher than Greater Sydney's rate of 4.2%.
+Workforce participation was 68.8%, compared to Greater Sydney's 60.0%.
+The leading employment industries among residents were professional & technical, health care & social assistance, and education & training.
+Professional & technical services had a particularly strong representation, with an employment share of 1.3 times the regional level.

-The area has a particularly strong specialization in professional & technical services with an employment share of 1.3 times the regional level.
-Conversely, construction shows lower representation at 5.5% versus the regional average of 8.6%.
-Over the 12 months to June 2025, employment increased by 3.8% while labour force increased by 4.2%, resulting in an unemployment rise of 0.4 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, with unemployment rising by 0.3 percentage points.
-As of Sep-25, NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, which is lagging behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Dulwich Hill - Lewisham's employment mix suggests local growth of approximately 7.1% over five years and 14.3% over ten years.
+Conversely, construction showed lower representation at 5.5% compared to the regional average of 8.6%.
+Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
+Over the 12 months to June 2025, employment increased by 3.8%, while labour force increased by 4.2%, resulting in an unemployment rise of 0.4 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, and an unemployment increase of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Dulwich Hill-Lewisham's employment mix suggests local growth of approximately 7.1% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment